Sundays 2:00 PM Central Time

 In 1952, St. Joseph's had to be relocated.
 Father Reinhard Kaufman chose a spot south of the old Elbowoods bridge site.
 Even though the church was close to Mandaree, the water of the Garrison Dam separated the two.

 In 1971, Father Louis Pfaller, a prominent history expert who cared for the mission for many years, decided the church needed to be in the closest town, Twin Buttes.
-The Extension Society provided $10,000 for a new metal building, which not only serves as the church but also as a catechetical and social center.
+The Extension Society provided $10,000 for a new metal building, which not only served as the church but also as a catechetical and social center.